 While it is only the middle of August, now is a good time to start thinking about getting your lawn ready for the next season.
-Sure, it’s Georgia, and we have several more weeks before it officially feels like fall.
+Sure, it’s Georgia, and we have several more weeks before it starts to feel like fall.
 But it never hurts to start planning now for the projects and tasks ahead.
 After all, you don’t want to have to start from scratch next year!
-So, to keep your yard looking fantastic now, as well as later, be sure to implement these tips as you look to the seasons ahead.
+To keep your yard looking fantastic, be sure to implement these tips as you look to the seasons ahead.

-1. Don’t cut your grass too low!
+- Don’t cut your grass too low!
 Ideally, you need to set your mower’s blades to be between 3 and 4 inches.
-Taller grass will lead to deeper roots, keep weeds from growing and help your lawn sustain a water shortage.
+Taller grass leads to deeper roots.
+Also, it keeps weeds from growing and will help your lawn sustain a possible water shortage.

-5. Rather than watering your lawn a little every day, it is healthier for it to be watered thoroughly in one time frame.
-To get the most out of watering, this should also be done either in the morning or late evening hours.
+- Water your lawn thoroughly at one time.
+It is healthier for grass to be watered in one-time frame.
+To get the most out of watering your lawn, it should also be done either in the morning or late evening hours.

-6. Hot summer weather can cause your lawn to be attacked by insects and disease.
-If you are concerned about insect infestations, be sure to talk to an Outdoor Makeover & Construction specialist.
+- Prevent insects and diseases.
+Hot summer weather allows bugs and disease to attack your lawn.
+If you are concerned about insect and lawn disease, be sure to talk to your Outdoor Makeover & Living Spaces specialist.

-7. Aerate your lawn.
+- Aerate your lawn.
 After a summer of heat beating down on your lawn, you need to let it breathe.
-Aerating your lawn will allow water, air, nutrients and fertilizer to get to the roots of the grass so that it will be healthier in the future.
+Aerating your lawn allows water, air, nutrients, and fertilizer to get to the roots of the grass.
+This will keep your grass healthier in the future.

 - Reseed patchy or brown areas.
 Use a broadcast spreader to cover dead spots in your lawn with new seeds.
 This will allow grass to grow into those areas.